- Who is eligible to apply for a grant from your foundation?

 Do I need to contact the Trust prior to submitting an application?

 Yes, an advance consultation is required prior to our accepting your application for consideration.
-Each division has a process outlined online and in their printable Application Guidelines.
+Each program area has a process outlined online and in their printable Application Guidelines (Health Improvement; Local Impact).
 For details about this process, please review How to Apply.

 How do I determine if my organization is located in a Tier 1 county?

 The NC Department of Commerce ranks the state’s 100 counties each year based on economic well-being and assigns each a Tier designation.
 The 40 most distressed counties are designated as Tier 1.
-For the proposals submitted for the February 14, 2012 deadline, the Trust considered any counties listed as Tier 1 in either 2011 or 2012.
-Similarly, you will note that the Health Care Division indicated in its May funding announcement that it will use the most recent Tier designations in each cycle, which means that the February 2013 cycle will honor both 2012 and 2013 designations.
+For the proposals submitted for the February 2017 deadline, the Trust considered any counties listed as Tier 1 in either 2016 or 2017.
+Because of the fluctuation within the Tier system, the Trust will continue to honor a county’s tier designation in the current year, as well as in the year immediately past.

-Who is considered financially needy?
+Who is considered financially-disadvantaged?
 How is this determined?

-Common definitions of financially needy that are generally accepted by the Trust include: those living at or below 200% of the federal poverty level, those who are eligible for Medicaid, those who are uninsured, and those who qualify for the free/reduced school lunch program.
+Common definitions of financially-disadvantaged that are generally accepted by the Trust include: those living at or below 200% of the federal poverty level, those who are eligible for Medicaid, those who are uninsured, and those who qualify for the free/reduced school lunch program.

 How can I copy and paste my responses into the online application blanks?